Ruby Corado: Transgender advocacy

-Corado became widely known after the August 16, 2003 murder of Bella Evangelista, a 25 year old transgender Latina, who was killed during the same month which included the murder of another transgender woman in Washington, DC.
+Corado became widely known after the August 16, 2003, murder of Bella Evangelista, a 25 year old transgender Latina, who was killed during the same month which included the murder of another transgender woman in Washington, D.C.
 Corado helped organize daily vigils and a march to demand an end to the violence and recognition of human rights of transgender people.
 Corado was part of the Coalition to Clarify the D.C.
 Human Rights Act (later renamed the D.C.
 Trans Coalition), which changed the D.C.
 Human Rights Act to include protections for gender identity or expression, a change that took effect in March 2006.

 Corado is a bilingual motivational speaker and sensitivity trainer who speaks about social justice issues pertaining to transgender people, gender-nonconforming individuals, and the rest of the LGBTQ+ community.
 She does motivational speaking and sensitivity training in both English and Spanish to educate members of the LGBTQ+ community who do not speak or understand English well.